 - Dedicated AC or AX router with 5GHz capabilities (recommended)

-- Ethernet Cable to connect from your dedicated router to VR-PC)
+- Ethernet Cable to connect from your dedicated router to your PC

-In order to achieve low latency with Air Link on Oculus Quest 2, you are going to want a dedicated wireless access point (WAP) to connect to.
+To achieve low latency with Air Link on Meta Quest 3, Pro, or 2, you want a dedicated wireless access point (WAP) to connect to.
 A WAP is a sub-connection of your regular internet, used to extend your network and allow more devices on your network.

-In our case, we want to give the Oculus Quest 2 a dedicated 5Ghz connection to connect to that doesn’t have any other devices fighting for a connection.
+In our case, we want to give the Meta Quest a dedicated 5Ghz connection that doesn’t have any other devices fighting for a connection.

 The Tenda AC10U comes with Gigabit ports.
-This will ensure that you have maximum throughput and minimal latency from your headset while using Virtual Desktop.
+This will ensure maximum throughput and minimal latency from your headset while using Virtual Desktop.

-The Oculus Quest 2 supports WiFi 6.
-To take advantage of this, you need to buy a router that supports 802.11ax.
-WiFi 6 is capable of a maximum throughput of 9.6 Gbps across multiple channels, compared to 3.5 Gbps on Wi-Fi 5.
-Running Air Link on Oculus Quest 2 is silky smooth using this new standard.
+The Meta Quest 3, Pro, or 2 supports WiFi 6.
+You must buy a router that supports 802.11ax to take advantage of this.
+WiFi 6 can have a maximum throughput of 9.6 Gbps across multiple channels, compared to 3.5 Gbps on Wi-Fi 5.
+Running Air Link on Meta Quest is silky smooth using this new standard.

-How to Setup Oculus Air Link on the Quest 2
+How to Setup Oculus Air Link on the Meta Quest

 Total Time: 10 minutes

 First, click here to go to the official Oculus website and click on Download Software to download the Oculus software to PC if you don’t have it installed yet.